 - Find an Advocate – It might be helpful to locate a trained sexual assault advocate in your area to help you navigate your options and plan your next steps.
 Many sexual assault centers can assist you with reporting, accompanying you to the hospital, finding a counselor, and more.
-RAINN’s sexual assault center finder can help you find resources in your local area.
+To find resources in your local area visit our VictimConnect Resource Map or use RAINN’s sexual assault center finder.

 - Learn About Your Legal Options – Every state has different laws on how they define sex crimes, what the penalties are, how long after an assault you can report the crime to the police, and how long after an assault you can file a civil lawsuit.
 You can find more information about the laws in your state on RAINN’s website.

 - Contact Your School’s Title IX Coordinator – Title IX coordinators are school officials who enforce federal Title IX rules and regulations.
 Title IX requires schools to protect students from gender-based discrimination and take prompt action to investigate and end sexual assault on campus.
-More information about Title IX and finding your campus’ coordinator is available on this informational Title IX site.
+More information about Title IX and finding your campus’ coordinator is available here.

 - Seek Support for Mental Health – Some victims of sexual assault find it helpful to speak to a counselor, therapist, or participate in a support group.
-RAINN’s sexual assault center finder can help you find resources in your local area and Psychology Today provides a robust search tool to find local counselors and therapists.
+Find a local therapist at Open Path Psychotherapy Collective, Inclusive Therapists, Good Therapy, or Psychology Today.

-Contact the VictimConnect Hotline by phone at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing sexual assault.
+Visit our VictimConnect Resource Map for additional resources or contact the VictimConnect Resource Center by phone or text at 1-855-4-VICTIM or by chat for more information or assistance in locating services that can help you or a loved one after experiencing sexual assault.